Wildlife observation

 Wildlife observation is the practice of noting the occurrence or abundance of animal species at a specific location and time, either for research purposes or recreation.
 Common examples of this type of activity are bird watching and whale watching.

 The process of scientific wildlife observation includes the reporting of what (diagnosis of the species), where (geographical location), when (date and time), who (details about observer), and why (reason for observation, or explanations for occurrence).
 Wildlife observation can be performed if the animals are alive, with the most notable example being face-to-face observation and live cameras, or are dead, with the primary example being the notifying of where roadkill has occurred.
-This outlines the basic information needed to collect data for a wildlife observation; which can also contribute to scientific investigations of distribution, habitat relations, trends, and movement of wildlife species.
+This outlines the basic information needed to collect data for wildlife observation; Which can also contribute to scientific investigations of distribution, habitat relations, trends, and movement of wildlife species.

 Wildlife observation allows for the study of organisms with minimal disturbance to their ecosystem depending on the type of method or equipment used.
 The use of equipment such as unmanned aerial vehicles (UAVs), more commonly known as drones, may disturb and cause negative impacts on wildlife.
 Specialized equipment can be used to collect more accurate data.

 History

 Wildlife observation is believed to have traced its origins to the rule of Charles II of England when it was first instituted in 1675 at the Royal Observatory in present-day Greenwich, part of London.
-In modern times, it has practiced as an observance of wildlife species monitored in areas of vast wilderness.
+In modern times, it has been practiced as an observance of wildlife species monitored in areas of vast wilderness.